Health & Nutrition

 Unhealthy fats, also known as “bad fats”, are types of fats that can harm your health when consumed in excess.
 They include trans fats.
 Eating too many of these fats can lead to serious health issues including:

 • Increased risk of heart disease.
-Trans fats can raise levels of LDL (bad) cholesterol in the blood, which can lead to clogged arteries and increase the risk of heart disease and stroke.
+Trans fats can raise levels of LDL (bad) cholesterol in the blood, which can lead to clogged arteries and increase the risk of heart disease.

 • Weight gain and obesity.
 A high intake of saturated and trans fats can contribute to weight gain and obesity, as they are calorie-dense and can lead to excess calorie consumption.

 • Increased inflammation.
-These fats can promote inflammation in the body, which is linked to various chronic diseases, including heart disease and arthritis.
+These fats can promote inflammation in the body, which is linked to various chronic diseases.

 • Negative impact on overall cholesterol levels.
 Saturated and trans fats can not only raise bad cholesterol but also lower HDL (good) cholesterol, further increasing cardiovascular risks.

-Some sources mention that a diet that is rich in saturated fats (found in both whole foods like meat and commercially prepared baked goods) can raise total cholesterol, including LDL cholesterol, although recent reports claim that there isn’t enough evidence regarding saturated fat intake increasing heart disease risk .
+A diet that is rich in saturated fats (found in both whole foods like meat and commercially prepared baked goods) can raise total cholesterol, including LDL cholesterol.
+Because of this connection, experts advise keeping saturated fat intake below 10% of daily calories .

 Saturated fats are commonly found in a variety of foods like: